priyanshi09/CA_AI_hackathon/README.md

 ### Track 1: GenAI Powered Chatbots for Government
 Explore the power of generative AI to create intelligent chatbots that can assist government agencies in providing better services to the public.
 Learn how to build and deploy chatbots using Azure AI services.

-### Track 2: Vision, Audio, and Video AI for Government
+### Track 2: Vision, Audio, and Video AI Solutions for Government
 Dive into the world of AI-powered vision, audio, and video technologies.
 Develop solutions that can help government agencies automate processes, improve security, and enhance public engagement.
 Utilize Azure AI services to create innovative applications.

 ### Track 3: AI Agents